The Future of Tech is Not Technology

 The future of tech depends on our technology feeling less and less like tech.
 As users are surrounded by devices and software as a part of their daily tasks, they expect their technology to be easy to use and a delightful experience.

-There is no excuse in 2018 to tell users to “just read the documentation” to use a software application.
+We can no longer tell users to “just read the documentation” to use a software application.
 The future is not only usefulness and usability — but a desirable and delightful experience.

 Pablo Picasso famously said: